Writing for blogs: a taster

 What level is the course and do I need any particular skills?

-This is a beginners course.
-Students will need to write in fluent English and will need an enthusiasm for starting or developing their own blog.
+This is an intermediate course.
+Students will need to write in fluent English and will need an enthusiasm for developing their existing blog.

 How will I be taught, and will there be any work outside the class?